kevinknowscs/ProgrammingPractice/README.md

   * Etc.
 * Layout some sample data
   * Verify how the solution should behave on some sample data
-  * Showcase an obvious corer cases with a separate set of sample data
+  * Showcase any obvious corner cases with a separate set of sample data
 * First approaches (which are almost always not the best solution)
   * Think of the most naive, brute force method of solving the problem
   * It will usually involving comparing every possible permutation of the input data to find a solution